jellyfin/jellyfin-sdk-kotlin/README.md

 # Logging and Interfaces #

 ApiClient and ApiWebSocket both have additional constructors available allowing you to pass in your own implementation of ILogger.
 The default implementation is ConsoleLogger, which provides logging using System.Out.
-In addition you can also pass in your own implementation of IJsonSerializer, or use our ours which is currently based on Gson, although a switch to Jackson or Boon is planned.
+In addition you can also pass in your own implementation of IJsonSerializer, or use ours which is currently based on Gson, although a switch to Jackson or Boon is planned.